Debt Management Program

 What is a Debt Management Program or Debt Management Plan (DMP)?

-In an initial free credit counseling session, you collect all of your outstanding credit card statements, and monthly bills, and we work with you to create a manageable budget .
+1.Free initial credit counseling session – Collect all your outstanding credit card statements, and monthly bills, and we work with you to create a manageable budget.

 How do Debt Management Programs work?